 Does your church have a digital advocate?

-For years, churches have frequently appointed a missions advocate (by whatever name) to be a channel for information and challenge to the fellowship about worldwide missions.
+For years, many churches have appointed a ‘missions advocate’ (by whatever name they chose) to be a channel for information and challenge to the fellowship about worldwide missions.
 Coordinators for other areas of ministry are also commonplace.

 Image credit: Wael Attili | sha3teely.com | Creative Commons